VargasUD/MinticSports/README.md

 # MinticSports
-This is the Mintic Final Project of the first
+This is the Mintic Final Project of the first cohorte